Search This Blog

 424. Fall On Me by R.E.M.
 1986

-I'd heard so much about R.E.M. that when it actually came time to lay down and buy a record it was incredibly exciting.
+Back in the mid eighties I'd heard so much about R.E.M. that when it actually came time actually buy a record it was incredibly exciting.
 I didn't even know what they sounded like.
-I just remember being in this record shop when they were talking about the new R.E.M. record and you could actually hear some of the words.
+I just remember being in this record shop in Elwood when they were talking about the new R.E.M. record and that you could actually hear some of the words.
 Well this got me really interested.
 What was this band all about.
 Especially since I heard the words Indie, Rickenbacker guitars and the Monkees bandied about.

-So my first album I bought was Life's rich Pageant.
+So my first album I bought was Life's Rich Pageant.
 At first I played Superman incessantly but as the album took over my life Fall On Me seemed to be the one that stayed with me.
 And yep, it does sound like a Monkees song.

 Later on the words of their songs became very clear and straightforward and that's when they lost their edge a bit.